 This page provides information on the Multi Sub-Object Map.

-The VRayMultiSubTex texture allows the user to create a single material, which shows randomized textures (or solid colors), on each object, face, material ID, or based on other modes.
+The VRayMultiSubTex texture allows you to create a single material, which shows randomized textures (or solid colors), on each object, face, material ID, or based on other modes.
 The random textures are distributed among all the objects using this map.
-In the image shown here, Get ID from had its type set to Object ID, and each of the Total IDs were given a different color via a VRayColor texture.
+In the image shown here, Get ID from had its type set to Object ID, and each of the Slots are given a different color via a VRayColor texture.

 Get ID from – Specifies the meaning of the ID parameters.